Walpole Island First Nation: Land area

-It is independent of, but within the geographic region of, Lambton County and adjoins the municipality of Chatham-Kent and the township of St. Clair.
-Across the St. Clair River to the west are the United States towns of Algonac, Michigan, and Clay Township.
+It is independent of, but within the geographic region of, Lambton County and adjoins the municipality of Chatham-Kent and the township of Saint Clair.
+Across the Saint Clair River to the west are the United States towns of Algonac, Michigan, and Clay Township.
 Harsen's Island, also unceded Anishinaabe territory, is now on the west side of the international border line.
 The border was redrawn in the 19th century following disputes between the United Kingdom and the United States; their governments were oblivious to the interests and rights of the Indigenous peoples living on and using these lands.
 As such, the First Nation is now trying to solve their grievances with the Crown with a specific claim.

-Walpole Island is known as the resting place of Tecumseh, prominent 19th-century leader of the Native American tribe known as the Shawnee.

 History

+The name origins of Walpole are uncertain (although possibly related to surveyors Lieutenants Arthur Walpole or John Walpole).

 Settlement (1600s–1800s)

 In the late 1600s and early 1700s, what is now known as Walpole Island and the surrounding area was settled by people from the Ojibwe and Odawa nations.
 In 1844, Jesuits from nearby Sandwich built a mission at the northern point of Walpole Island at the Highbanks.
 This raised tensions with the Anishinaabeg as the Jesuits were not invited to build on the island and they cut down oak trees that the community did not want to be cut.
 The relationship between the two groups was further antagonized by the theological debate that Father Pierre Chazelle held with Chief Peterwegeschick and other chief leaders on July 31, 1844.
 In 1850, the Jesuits left after the mission was razed.